mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 Where no scope is specified, the default is HOST.
 For full, automated matching of all subscribers to their intended services, this value might have been set at LAN.
-However, that could easily lead to unintended polling in the search for a ``lan_cake`` that will never be installed and inadvertent services leaks, i.e. access to a service that was never intended to be widely available.
+However, that could easily lead to unintended polling in the search for a ``lan-cake`` that will never be installed and inadvertent services leaks, i.e. access to a service that was never intended to be widely available.

 Services with the same name can be registered within the directory.
 The name ``super-system:log-store`` can be registered